Supported Data Types

 This section discusses which data types can be used in each data warehouse for storing dynamic types.

-Dynamic complex types are essential for modeling a large number of events with a different set of properties.
+Dynamic complex types are essential for modeling a large number of events with different sets of properties.

 Static complex type support

-Generally, we don't recommend using static complex types while storing events in a data warehouse or data lake.
+Generally, we don't recommend using static complex types when storing events in a data warehouse or data lake.

 These types are common in: